arshadumrethi/100-days-of-code/log.md

 ### R1 D8 & D9 31/10 - 01/11 2018
 Working on Asynchronous Programming, Ajax & Json, Will begin API Projects tomorrow. #100DaysOfCode

-### R1D10 02/11/2018
+### R1D10 04/11/2018
-Didn't start the API projects yet.
-Need to spend more time on Async.
-Read eloquent Javascript.
+Planned my sprint for this week.
+Started working on API projects.
+Also continued working on JS data structures and algorithms on FCC